cfengine/documentation/getting-started/installation/secure-bootstrap.markdown

 of `cf-agent --bootstrap $HUB_IP`) we take care of the following:

 * `cf-serverd` must never accept a connection from a client presenting an untrusted key.
-[Disable automatic key trust][Masterfiles Policy Framework#trustkeysfrom] by providing an empty list for `default:def.trustkeysfrom`.
+[Disable automatic key trust][Masterfiles Policy Framework#Automatic bootstrap - Trusting keys from new hosts with trustkeysfrom] by providing an empty list for `default:def.trustkeysfrom`.

 ## Bootstrap without automatically trusting